So, you’ve got your business website up and running. Sweet. What about content? Do you produce enough content?

 Here are more examples of ineffective headlines with explanations.

 - Lack of Skill Causes Bad Headlines, Researchers Say.
 This type of headline doesn’t work simply because it states the obvious.
 Do research and come up with a topic that is relevant and interesting.
-For example, if you’re writing about tricks that could be used by Millennials, check out blogs such as TopDownWriter that provide topics currently popular with this target audience.

 - How to make 2 Million Dollars in One Day.
 This is called over-promising and under-delivering.
 If you cannot guarantee that the tips you describe in this article will help the readers make 2 million dollars in one day, then don’t write about it at all.